Nikon D50 vs Panasonic GX850

 It is notable that the D50 has a hotshoe, while the GX850 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The GX850 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D50 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D50 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D50 was succeeded by the Nikon D40.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D50 and GX850 can be found, respectively, in the Nikon D50 Manual (free pdf) or the online Panasonic GX850 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D50 and the Panasonic GX850?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.